Lophophora fricii Haberm.

-Lophophora is more tolerant of soil types than its relatives, and typically grows in areas which have decomposed limestone present in the soil.
-In cultivation, Lophophora does best in a fast draining mineral based soil which is about 2/3 sand.
+Lophophora is more tolerant of soil types than its relatives and typically grows in areas that have decomposed limestone present in the soil.
+In cultivation, Lophophora does best in a fast-draining, mineral-based soil, which is about 2/3 sand.

 Abundant water is beneficial in the summer months when the temperatures are over 90 °F (32 °C) and exposed to full sunlight for maximum growth, but must be allowed to dry out completely between waterings.